Top Finance Twitter Accounts to Follow

 #15 – Nick Firoozye (@firoozye):

-He is one of the best known experts in macro.
+He is one of the best-known experts in macro.
 He is the Managing Director of Nomura.
-He has been nominated as the finalist for Wolfson Prize for being able to provide the best solution for breaking up euro.
+He has been nominated as the finalist for Wolfson Prize for being able to provide the best solution for breaking up the euro.
 He often shares his lectures and important notes.
-Finance students and professionals can explore plethora of information through his twitter handle.
+Finance students and professionals can explore a plethora of information through his twitter handle.

 Such a catastrophe, EU-UK Free Trade deal will come immediately! — Brexit…’serious risk’ to global growth, say G7 https://t.co/R5erFX7GJS

 #16 – Mohamed A. El-Erian (@elerianm):